torum/MPDCtrl/README.md

 ### MPD Ctrl for Windows desktop(WPF)

-MPD Ctrl for Windows desktop(WPF) is a light-weight, desktop gadget-like, client app for the MPD (Music player daemon).
+MPD Ctrl for Windows desktop(WPF) is a light-weight, desktop gadget-like, client app for the MPD.
 It runs on Windows desktop.

 - Requirement:
 Windows 10 ("Fall Creators Update/.NET Framework 4.7.1" or later) and a host running MPD.